 Most of the new higher-end cards are able to record 8k RAW in the Nikon Z9.
 Just not Sony or Sandisk right now.

-The Lexar Diamond is probably the overall best card right now in terms of features.
+The Lexar Diamond is probably the absolute best card right now in terms of features.
 It is one of the fastest cards, is VGP 400 certified, and is XQD backward compatibility which makes it a great choice if you’re still using older XQD cameras.
 I also rate the Lexar reader as the best right now.

 There are also a few different versions of the Delkin Black cards, the 150GB size variants, and the 128GB variants.
 I didn’t see a noticeable difference in performance or speed between them and they were all able to run NRAW without an issue, but the Delkin 150GB variants typically behave a little more consistently than the 128GB varients in different tests.